 Protect renters from eviction

-- Only a court appointed bailiff can physically evict anyone from their home
+- Only a court appointed bailiff can ever physically evict anyone from their home

 - Possession must be sought in a lawful way, ensuring that at all times tenants are not harassed to end their tenancy or be illegally evicted

 - Tenants must be allowed quiet and peaceful enjoyment of their homes